suravarapusuryakiran/CarND-P01-LaneLines/writeup.md

 #### 2.4 Hough Lines

 I was forced to chose a relatively small line length for the Hough Lines in order to be still able to detect broken lane markings and curved lane markings.
-Both are cases in with the Hough Line algorithm seems to be the non-optimal approach.
+Both are cases in which the Hough Line algorithm seems to be the non-optimal approach.
 Also with the low line length threshold, now the Hough Lines step produces alot of misleading line segments when text or vehicles interfere:

 ![Misleading Hough lines caused by text][image10]